 Is there a way to start, open, and operate a coffee shop business or coffee cart with little or no money?

-The real question however becomes: Just how much money will you need to start a coffee shop?
-(Further reading: We’ve discussed a small coffee shop budget here)
+However, the real question becomes: Just how much money will you need to start a coffee shop?

 Take Away Points: